beerd7017/java-project-template/auto_deployment.md

 # Table of Contents
     * Pratical
-        Automated deployment are practical because they are configurable for the needs of the environment.
+        Automated deployments are practical because they are configurable for the needs of the environment.
 For instance, to deploy changes to development we can use a .git commit trigger to start the build immediately.
 This doesn't require any involvement from management or database administrators to perform.
-Alternatively, for more gated environments like production deployments can only be triggered by the personelle with the approiate access.
+Alternatively, for more gated environments like production deployments can only be triggered by the personelle with the appropriate access.
     * Safety
+        Automated deployments are safe because executution of deployment task can be limited to partical roles or users.
+Also there is no human invention in the process which mitigates risk of human error.
     * Effecient
     * Repeatable
     * Predictable